benc-uk/blog/_posts/2019-06-30-getting-on-the-go-kart.md

 ```
 export GO111MODULE=on
 ```
+**UPDATE** Go 1.13 has been released.
+If you're using 1.13 or above, you can ignore this, setting `GO111MODULE` is no longer required.

 From here I assume you've got a directory you want to work from, this is your Go ***project***